 Families can find one-of-a-kind stores and more entertainment than they can fit into a weekend.

 Tips for Visiting the Mall of America with Small Children

 When visiting the mall with tots, bring a stroller.
 There is a lot of walking.
 The air in the mall tends to be excessively dry.
 We always pack water bottles in our stroller.
 If you don't care for overpriced mall food, you may want to pack a lunch in your stroller as well.
 The LEGO Imagination Center is an obvious free place to sit while your little one plays.
-Other options are the Disney Store, various corners of Nickelodeon Universe - such as the arcade if its not too busy and, to a lesser extent, the American Girl Store.
+Other options are the Disney Store, various corners of Nickelodeon Universe - such as the arcade if its not too busy and.

 Visiting the Mall of America with Older Kids

 Visits to the mall seem to get more expensive as your children age, however, as with anything, the extent of the hit to your wallet will depends on your child's personality and your own parenting style.
 I'm certain my parents wouldn't have spent a cent on any extras, but I have friends who can't get out of the mall without spending $100 per teen.
 A wristband to Nickelodeon Universe may keep your children localized and minimize the spending.

 Some Family Friendly Staples to Hit While Visiting the Mall of America: